AlexanderDewhirst/networking_time_series_collection/README.md

 The Python library `matplotlib` is a plotting library that allows us to visualize our model and data.

 ## Future State
-### Server Application
+### Federation
-Develop a server application to manage client participation in the neural network usage (training and evaluation), aggregating weights from the client models at time t + 1 using Stochastic Parallel Gradient Descent (SPGD).
+Develop a server application to support federation and manage client participation in the neural network usage (training and evaluation), aggregating weights from the client models at time t + 1 using Stochastic Parallel Gradient Descent (SPGD).

 ### Data Cleanup Worker
 Data is retained indefinitely on the host machine (unless the database process is killed) and should be removed after considered stale.